Earthquake of magnitude 4.3 hits Afghanistan - www.lokmattimes.com

 Kabul [Afghanistan], February 6 : An earthquake of magnitude 4.3 on the Richter scale was recorded in Afghanistan on ...

-Kabul [Afghanistan], February 6 : An earthquake of magnitude 4.3 on the Richter scale was recorded in Afghanistan on Tuesday afternoon, the National Centre for Seismology (NCS) said.
+Kabul [Afghanistan], February 6 : An earthquake of magnitude 4.3 on the Richter scale was recorded in Afghanistan on Tuesday evening, the National Centre for Seismology (NCS) said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app